tmielke/fuse-demos/Camel/Camel-JMS-JDBC-XA-TX/datasource/README.md

 ## Checking the OSGi Service Registry
 After the bundle is started, we can use the Fuse ESB Enterprise console to look at the registered objects in the registry.

-First, find the bundle id for the bundle called "Fuse By Example :: Transactions :: Datasource" by using the `osgi:list` command.
+First, find the bundle id for the bundle called " ESB :: Demo :: Camel-JMS-JDBC-XA-TX :: DataSource" by using the `osgi:list` command.
 You can use `grep` to filter the list of bundles and quickly find the right one.

     FuseESB:karaf@root> osgi:list | grep Transactions